rillig/gobco/README.md

 # GOBCO - Golang Branch Coverage

-Gobco measures branch coverage of Go code.
+Gobco measures condition coverage of Go code.

-Gobco should be used in addition to `go test -cover`, rather than replacing it.
+Gobco is intended to be used in addition to `go test -cover`.
 For example, gobco does not detect functions or methods that are completely unused, it only notices them if they contain any conditions or branches.
 Gobco also doesn't cover `select` statements.